paduagroup/tutorial-lmp/README.md

 3. Create input files and an initial simulation box with the non-polarizable force field using `fftool` and `packmol`.
 4. Run an equilibration trajectory.
 5. Add explicit polarization terms using the `polarizer` tool.
-6. Adjust the Lennard-Jones potentials to account for the explicit induction terms.
+6. Adjust the Lennard-Jones potentials to account for the explicit polarization terms.
 7. Run a polarizable simulation.
 8. Calculate structural and dynamic quantities from the trajectory.